 - low self-esteem, negative self-talk, lack of confidence

 - relational/attachment trauma (changes in caregivers, divorce, absent parent, break ups with significant others, betrayal)

-- traits consistent with Borderline Personality Disorder (I treat through relational trauma approach)
+- traits consistent with Borderline Personality Disorder (this is relational/attachment/developmental trauma)

 - sleep disturbances/insomnia

-- those who belong to the LGBTQ+ community and experience challenges within family relationships related to their gender identity and/or sexual orientation.
-100% affirming and competent space!
+- those who experience challenges with family relationships/social pressures related to their gender identity and/or sexual orientation.
+LGBTQ+ affirming, competent, and experienced space!

 Enhancing self esteem

 - correct negative self-talk